 In addition, while swiping right for your next boyfriend is common practice, the rise of digital technology (shockingly) makes fostering true, meaningful friend connections even more complex.

 The good news is, if you put in the work, you will reap the reward.
-Below are some of the stories behind the female friendships I’ve fostered since moving back to Atlanta, and my tips for how to make new friends in your 20s.
+Below are some of the stories behind the female friendships I’ve fostered since moving back to Atlanta, and my tips for how to make friends in your 20s.

 Lauren and Shelby